Nagoya Castle: Corner turrets

 These turrets were used as a storage area for weapons and armour in times of peace, and served as an encampment from which to mount attacks in an emergency.
 Because they were erected on the corners of enclosures within the castle grounds making for strategic watchtowers, they are often called corner turrets.

 The castle had originally at least 11 corner turrets.
 The southeast, southwest and northwest corner turrets are the three which remain in the Honmaru, and have been designated by the national government originally as National Treasures, later as Important Cultural Properties.

 These are long, narrow slits with coverings opened in the floor.
 The holes were colloquially called "rock chutes" but they were not used simply for dropping stones and other objects.
 The chutes were brilliantly designed so that guns could be fired downwardly over a wider area.
 They are made so that those looking from outside cannot immediately recognize where the chutes are located.
 The southeast and southwest corner turrets located at the Hommaru are installed the second floor bay window.

 Architecturally there are two roofs making the turret look as if they have two stories, but in reality there are three floors (二重三階 "nijyu-sankai").
 The first and second floor aspects are the same size.
 Also the third floor aspect is smaller than the first and second one by two ken (3.6 meters) on a side.
-The northeast corner turret that burned down during the Pacific War had a similar structure except for the difference in the design of the projecting bay windows (出窓 "de-mado").
+The northeast corner turret that burned down during World War II had a similar structure except for the difference in the design of the projecting bay windows (出窓 "de-mado").